Part of the TeachMe Series

 Some membrane proteins involved in facilitated diffusion or active transport can carry multiple molecules or ions at once – this is known as “co-transport”.
 Where the molecules move in the same direction, this is known as “symport”.
 Where some molecules move one way and others move the other, this is known as “anti-port”.
 The sodium-potassium pump is an example of an antiporter.

-Fig 1 – Types of active transport channel
+Fig 1 – Active transport proteins

 Clinical Relevance – Drug Targets